 I had acupuncture, hypnosis, massage, learned stress reduction techniques, and saw a Physical Therapist who taught me Feldenkrais yoga, bio-feedback, and visualization.
 I worked out regularly, ate an anti-inflammatory diet, and practiced self-hypnosis, and meditation.

-And I still had migraines although I had less as time passed.
+I still had migraines although I had less as time passed.

 I recently had brain surgery for trigeminal, occipital, and glossopharyngeal neuralgia.
 This triggered numerous migraines a month.

 After that, I saw a neurologist who specialized in migraines.
 He brought me up to speed on the new injectable medications.
-I’ve used these once a month for the last three months and have 50% fewer headaches!!!
+I’ve used these once a month for the last 14 months and have 50% fewer headaches!!!